sinadaryaei/c0323-code-solutions/css-box-model/css-box-model-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What CSS properties make up the box model?
+  Borders, padding, margins, and the content.

 - Which CSS property pushes boxes away from each other?
+  Margin pushes the boxes away.

 - Which CSS property add space between a box's content and its border?
+  Padding adds space.

 ## Notes